If you want to prevent the spread of bed bugs…

 It’s important to properly identify them first.

-If you’re looking for bed bugs, these pests are characterized by a red-brown or pale-brown appearance, apple seed-sized body, and lack of segmentation.
+If you’re looking for bed bugs, these pests are characterized by their red/brown color, apple seed-sized body, and lack of body segmentation.

 Certain other bugs will look similar, but there are specific differences you can find by looking closer.

-The following is a list of 11 bugs that look like bed bugs.
+Here is a list of 13 types of bugs that look like bed bugs.

 1. Bat Bugs